The Cavalier King Charles Spaniel

 There are 4 recognized color combinations for the Cavalier King Charles Spaniel

-- Blenheim– this is beautiful chestnut/red markings along with white.
+This is beautiful chestnut/red markings along with white.
 The name comes in honor of the Blenheim Palace where John Churchill raised Cavalier King Charles Spaniels in the early part of the 18th century.

-- Tricolor– this has the chestnut, white and black markings.
+This has the chestnut, white and black markings.
 The ears and area around eyes are black separated by white hair.
 This is the most rare of the colors.

-- Black/Tan– these have black and chestnut almost completely.
+These have black and chestnut almost completely.

 Health Issues To Consider

 Because of WWII, all Cavalier’s come from the same 6 Cavalier’s that survived the war.
 As a result of this called “founder effect” nearly 100% of Cavalier’s suffer from mitral valve disease.
 It is by far the number one cause of death in the disease causing death in 42.8% of Cavaliers.
 12.3% of Cavaliers die of cancer and 12.2% die of old age.

 Mitral Valve Disease is a disorder of the heart where the mitral valve doesn’t close properly when the heart pumps out blood.
 The first signs of MVD is a heart murmur.
 A cavalier can live their entire lives with a heart murmur but it is the first sign.
 Annual check-ups with your vet to check for heart murmurs are necessary.
 Over 50% of Cavaliers will have a heart murmur by 5 and 100% of them will have one by age 10.
 Again, a heart murmur is an early sign but doesn’t mean the pup has MVD.